 Every time Abby moved, blood would drip out of her drain.
 A lot of it.
 This was due to there being a lot of empty space where the mass had been.
 Unfortunately, her drain hole was up under her, between her chest and front leg.
 That made it nearly impossible to contain the dripping and still allow her to walk to the door to go outside for potty breaks.
 The only way to contain all that dripping as we went out or came in, was to barrel hug her while holding a towel to the drain hole.

 Being bent over and hugging all 100+ lbs. of Abby while holding a towel up against the small opening and trying to walk was hard to do.
 It also confused her so much that she just stood still, waiting for the idiot holding on tightly to let go.
-Since that barrel hug plan wasn’t feasible, that meant that every time we had to go outside or come back inside, there was a bloody trail in and out of the kitchen.
-This also included the concrete walkway and patio.
-It looked like a grisly crime scene around here, but luckily, I was able to minimize visitors, so I avoided any uncomfortable glances or FBI visits.
+Since that barrel hug plan wasn’t feasible, that meant that every time we had to go outside or come back inside, there was a bloody trail in and out of the kitchen and house.
+It was lovely.

 Unfortunately, the lipoma on her other side, also under the muscle, is continuing to grow.
 I noticed after a long walk yesterday, that her elbow is hitting and rubbing on it.
 It will need to be removed at some point also. <Sigh>

 Trying to avoid another expensive and nerve-wracking surgery, I had Abby on some supplements that were recommended as a possible lipoma shrinker in one of my natural healing books.
 Unfortunately, after being on antibiotics for so long after the first surgery, her stomach was giving her some trouble so I temporarily stopped everything but the probiotics.
 I didn’t want all of the supplements I was giving her to make her situation worse.